All Episodes

 And we get great credit for being compassionate, loving, and concerned.

-And we make it easier, and you don't pay, and we don't know why.
+And we make it easier, and you don't pay, and we don't know why when you weren't paying in the first place.

 You forget you're into the bargain.

-And you're making us look bad by being who you are.
+We're here to make ourselves look good, and you're making us look bad by being who you are.

-And so now the these wizards of smart, ladies and gentlemen, are thinking that maybe this same plan, if applied in a far broader fashion to the financial crisis at large, may not work.
+And so now these wizards of smart, ladies and gentlemen, are thinking that maybe this same plan, if applied in a far broader fashion to the financial crisis at large, may not work.

-In other words, if you owe just to pick a figure, ten grand on your credit card, and they'll say reduce it to five.
+In other words, if you owe just to pick a figure 10 grand on your credit card and they'll say, reduce it to five, they're now figuring you may not pay off the five either.

-So you're not paying, and rather than be tossed out of your house, some wizard of smart from the government shows up, okay, okay, okay, okay.
+So you're not paying, and rather than be tossed out of your house, some wizard of smart from the government shows up, okay, okay, okay, okay, you don't like that rate?

-Well, fine, we'll we'll we'll cut your payment by $500 a month.
+Well, fine, we'll cut your payment by $500 a month.

 Sign here.